 Dung Beetle/Koyemshi from Bokurano counts as well.
 Proves himself generally invulnerable to the actions of the main cast.

 Mr. Mxyzptlk, an imp from the fifth dimension.
-In Superman The Animated Series, Mxy claims to be the inspiration for the stories of genies and leprechauns - after a while he got bored of messing with ordinary people, but then Superman showed up.
+In Superman: The Animated Series, Mxy claims to be the inspiration for the stories of genies and leprechauns - after a while he got bored of messing with ordinary people, but then Superman showed up.
 It's unclear just how far up the ladder he is on his home turf (sometimes he's unknowable, sometimes he's a 5th-dimensional kook with a weird hobby), but in the third dimension he's a Reality Warper.
-Supes can only get rid of him by tricking him into saying his name backwards - a weakness that, in Post Crisis continuity, Mxy made up himself because a game has to have rules; Pre Crisis, it was a naturally ingrained weakness.
+Supes can only get rid of him by tricking him into saying his name backwards - a weakness that, in Post-Crisis continuity, Mxy made up himself because a game has to have rules; Pre Crisis, it was a naturally ingrained weakness.
+In The World's Greatest Superfriends, he even tricked Wonder Woman, Aquaman and Supes into making the ingredients needed for a potion that'd enable him to overcome his weakness but Supes wised up and not only foiled the plan but also allowed Mxy to think the plan worked to trick him into saying his name backwards.
 When he's sent back, a Reset Button is hit, and everything returns to normal.

 In the Golden Age, Mxyztplk (note the spelling) was in his own dimension a mere court jester to his world's king.
 Also during this era, saying his name backwards wasn't just his own weakness; anyone who said Mxyztplk's name backwards would be sent to the fifth dimension.